tumult/hype-export-scripts/README.md

 ## Examples

-There is a full example showing usage of all APIs and providing some utilitiy functions here:
+There is a full example showing usage of all APIs and providing some utility functions here:

 [SampleExportScript.hype-export.py](https://github.com/tumult/hype-export-scripts/blob/master/SampleExportScript/SampleExportScript.hype-export.py)